-Most people will pay a minimum of $5,000 to add drywall, level the floor, install new flooring, and finish up the project with lighting and furniture.
+Most people will pay a minimum of $5,000 to add drywall, level the floor, install new flooring, and finish up the project with lighting (here are some ideas) and furniture.

 Of course, you’ll also have the cost of music equipment for your home recording studio to factor in, too – which isn’t included in that $5,000 total.

 How Do I Build a Recording Studio in My Garage?